Jiří Kabeš

-Jiří Kabeš, alias Kába (* 26 March 1946 in Křemín, Czechoslovakia) is a Czech rock singer, violist, violinist, guitarist and songwriter.
-He was a longtime member of The Plastic People of the Universe where he played on viola and violin, occasionally sang and played on theremin.
-In the early seventies he played with rock'n'roll group The Old Teenagers.
-Since 1997 he is also a member of The Velvet Underground Revival Band where he plays the guitar.
-He was also a member of Milan Hlavsa's band called Půlnoc and Echt!.
+Jiří Kabeš, alias Kába (* 26 March 1946 in Křemín, Czechoslovakia) is a Czech rock singer, violist, violinist, guitarist, and songwriter.
+He was a longtime member of the Plastic People of the Universe where he played on viola and violin, occasionally sang and played on theremin.
+In the early seventies he played with rock'n'roll group the Old Teenagers.
+Since 1997 he is also a member of the Velvet Underground Revival Band, where he plays the guitar.
+He was also a member of Milan Hlavsa's bands Půlnoc and Echt!.